On the spectrum of quasi-periodic Schr\"odinger operators on $\mathbb{Z}^d$ with $C^2$-cosine type potentials: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows.
-We will establish some basic notation and foundational lemmas for use throughout the paper in \S \ref{pre}.
-The center part of this paper, constructing the Rellich functions and establishing Green's function estimates via a multi-scale induction analysis are presented in \S \ref{multi}.
+We will introduce some basic notation and foundational lemmas for use throughout the paper in \S \ref{pre}.
+The center arguments of this paper, constructing the Rellich functions and establishing Green's function estimates via a multi-scale induction analysis are presented in \S \ref{multi}.
 In \S \ref{mainp}, we employ the results from \S \ref{multi} to finish the proof of the Main Theorem.